boohba/speer-technologies-assessment/README.md

 | message | string            | no       | The error description.
 Always present in case of an error. |
 | result  | endpoint specific | no       | The result of an operation.                                |

 Most endpoints will require you to send an `Authorization` header containing the authorization token.
-You obtain it via the `POST /sessions` endpoint.
+You can obtain it via the `POST /sessions` endpoint.

 ## POST /users